AliCYSIQ/myRooms/3-Notes/authentication.md

 ## Vulnerabilities in multi-factor authentication
 Many websites rely exclusively on single-factor authentication using a password to authenticate users.
 However, some require users to prove their identity using multiple authentication factors.

-first vulnerability you may face is you can bypass 2 factor authentication by just drop the request of  2FA , for example you sign in after that it ask for 2FA you can just drop the request (using burp) then go to your account page and it will let you in
+first vulnerability you may face is you can bypass 2 factor authentication by just drop the request of  2FA , for example you sign in after that it ask for 2FA you can just drop the request (using burp) then go to your account page and it will let you in , or you can just when arriving to the OTP step just enter `website.com/dashbord` instead of the origin URL
+___
 some times the website do not verify if you were the same user or no in 2FA for example
 ```
 POST HTTP/2